adolfojunior/nginx-docker-farm/README.md

-# Docker + Nginx config to route multiples Apps
+# Docker + Nginx config to route multiple Apps

 First, lets create a network to make all the containers accesible by name.